The 1920s: Rumours

 Birth of the BBC.
 Its first Director-General John Reith has a reputation for strict morals but his personal diaries, held by BBC Archives, reveal he had at least one passionate, romantic and (his biographer believes) sexual relationship with a man when in his twenties.

 In 1922, sex between men is illegal.
-There is no specific law about lesbians, but LGBTQ+ people lead hidden lives, risking blackmail, arrest, social rejection and ruin.
+There is no specific law about lesbians, but LGBT+ people lead hidden lives, risking blackmail, arrest, social rejection and ruin.

 Dame Ethel Smyth’s work is first broadcast by the BBC.
 She is the first woman to be made a Dame for her achievements in music and is honoured by the BBC for her 75th birthday.